ChristopherRC/www.ccadb.org/cas/incident-report.md

      - **Incident description**: [A short description of the nature of the issue.
 This provides just enough context for new readers to understand the details of the incident.]
      - **Relevant policies**: [Describe the policies and corresponding sections that result in this problem being diagnosed as an incident.]
      - **Source of incident disclosure**: [CHOICE of "Self Reported" OR "Third Party Reported"]

+     NOTE: If notified of an incident by a Third Party Reporter, please respect their privacy by only disclosing their name if affirmativley approved to do so (i.e., use "We received a report from a community member" instead of explicitly naming individuals).

 -->